juspay/hyperswitch/docs/try_local_system.md

    cargo run
    ```

-   Compile and run the application using nix:
+   If you are using `nix`, you can compile and run the application using `nix`:

    ```shell
    nix run